-William Boyce, a former collegiate national champion, is in his second season as freshman coach for the Harvard heavyweight crew.
+William Boyce, a former collegiate national champion, is in his fifth season as freshman coach for the Harvard heavyweight crew.

 Boyce spent the previous two seasons as an assistant coach at Yale.
 He coached the freshman eight in 2009-10 and the third and fourth varsity eights in 2010-11, while overseeing domestic and international recruiting during both seasons.
 His third varsity posted a 4-0 record in dual competition in spring 2010.